 Robust Backup Protocols to Protect Data Integrity

 In addition to redundancy, RMS follows rigorous backup protocols to safeguard data integrity and ensure recovery in case of system failures or cyber threats.
-UK GOV reported an estimated 22% of businesses and 14% of charities to have experienced cyber crime in the last 12 months.
+UK GOV reported in the recent Cyber Security Breaches Survey that half of all businesses experienced some form of cyber security breach or attack in the last 12 months, underscoring the vital need for resilient digital infrastructure.
+For businesses transitioning to modern workspaces, remote monitoring in co-working and flexible office spaces requires these backups to be both rapid and secure to protect various tenants simultaneously.

 Regular Data Backups